MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 ### -PassThru

-Returns objects that represent the services that were changed.
-By default, this cmdlet does not generate any output.
+Returns a **ServiceController** object that represents the services that were changed.
+By default, `Set-Service` doesn't generate any output.

 ```yaml
 Type: SwitchParameter